n3rvcpp/n3rv/doxygen/breathe/source/tech_polling.rst

 As you may have noticed, the `n3rv::service` superclass does not have a `recv()` method, and this is perfectly normal. n3rv data receiving mechanism is event-driven: When running, n3rv services use ZeroMQ's polling mechanism to detect if data is available on a given socket.
-If this is effectively the case, the message is dequeued, parsed and then passed to a user-defined receive callback.
+If this is effectively the case, the message is dequeued and then passed to a user-defined receive callback.

 | Below is a simplified version of a service running loop:
 .. code-block:: c++